hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 })
 {% endhighlight %}

-This code will be executed on the `HokoActivity` class, if you want to create show something to the user you have to start an `Activity` on the `deeplinkOpened()` method.
+Using this method, if you would like to show something to the user, you will need to start the Activity, inside the `deeplinkOpened()` method, that will process the deep link action.

 ### Handlers

 In order to execute code that is common to any incoming deep link (e.g. analytics tracking, referrer tracking, etc), the **deeplinking** module allows delegating and block execution of **handlers**.

-If a class object implements the `Handler` interface and that object is added to the handler list, its `handle(deeplink)` method will be executed. p
+If a class object implements the `Handler` interface and that object is added to the handler list, its `handle(deeplink)` method will be executed.

 {% highlight java %}
 // Analytics.java
 public class Analytics implements Handler {